uiuc-sst/mcasr/s5c/README.md

 `52379999 53627141 baburaad # gaboora ad # gaburaarz`.
 Lines are sorted by begin time.
 The transcription files are in a single directory, which the next step will call `$MCTranscriptdir`.
 If the transcriptions were crowdsourced, these transcription files (one per second-long audio clip) can be built by a script `restitch-clips-SomeLanguage.rb` in [`0-mturk`](../0-mturk).
 If the transcriptions came from a native speaker, each transcription file (one per original audio file) is then just a single line: begin time, end time, and the transcription itself.
+These files can be built by, e.g., [`0-mturk/prepare-NI.rb`](../0-mturk/prepare-NI.rb).

 ### Define variables in the settings file.